awakari/.github/profile/README.md

 ## 1. Overview

 Awakari is a message pub/sub routing system.
-Subscriptions have the following additional features:
+Awakari subscriptions have the following additional features:
-1. Scalability to handle any big number of subscriptions
+* Scalability to handle any big number of subscriptions
-2. Rich subscription conditions: wildcards, grouping and logic functions
+* Rich subscription conditions:
+  * wildcards
+  * grouping
+  * logic functions

 Comparison to other message pub/sub solutions:
 <table>